 Broadway: To Kill a Mockingbird, The Play That Goes Wrong.
 National Tour: The Play That Goes Wrong.
 Off-Broadway: Fly, The Royale (Lincoln Center Theatre), The Painted Rocks at Revolver Creek (Signature Theatre Company), The Revenger’s Tragedy (RedBull Theatre), The Acting Company, National Black Theatre.
 Regional: True Colors Theatre, Syracuse Stage, Alabama Shakespeare Festival, Studio Theatre, The Wilma Theatre, The Arden Theatre, Arkansas Rep, PlayMakers Rep, Seattle Rep. Company member: Everyman Theatre.
 TV: The Blacklist, Braindead, Madame Secretary, Elementary, Harlem, and Getaway.
 Education: BA, Morehouse College; MFA, Brandeis University; MFA, The George Washington University Academy for Classical Acting.

-Broadway: To Kill a Mockingbird, The Minutes, Oslo, August: Osage County, Fish in the Dark, Therese Raquin, Bronx Bombers, Lombardi.
-Off-Broadway: Oslo, Our Town, Tribes, Orson’s Shadow, Adding Machine: A Musical.
-Regional: Rothko in Red (Pittsburgh Public Theatre), Harry Brock in Born Yesterday (Guthrie), Salieri in Amadeus (Cardinal Stage Co.) and 13 plays with Chicago’s Steppenwolf Theatre Company.
+Broadway: To Kill a Mockingbird, The Minutes, Oslo, August: Osage County, Fish in the Dark, Therese Raquin, Lombardi, Bronx Bombers.
+Off-Broadway: Oslo, Our Town, Tribes, Orson’s Shadow.
+Regional: Red (Pittsburgh Public), Born Yesterday (Guthrie), Amadeus (Cardinal Stage), and 13 plays with Chicago’s Steppenwolf Theatre Company.